matusalab-dev/DSA-Challenge/README.md

 ### 1️⃣ JavaScript Basics

 We will kick off our journey by learning the fundamentals of JavaScript using the **"10 Days of JavaScript"** challenge on HackerRank.
 We will focus exclusively on sections relevant to DSA.
+(You can choose other language too)
 🔗 [Access the challenge HERE](https://www.hackerrank.com/domains/tutorials/10-days-of-javascript)

 ### 2️⃣ Warm-Up Questions